brhr-iwao/pixxy/README.md

 These photographs were not very appropriate because Mr. Obama is smiling and Mr. Trump looks half profile and opens slightly his mouse...

 ### General disclaimer
 PixXY is in the public domain as well as [the stb library](https://github.com/nothings/stb) is.
-PiXY is provided without any warranty.
+PixXY is provided without any warranty.
 There is no guarantee of results generated from using pixXY.

 ### Acknowledgement
 The author is very grateful to Mr. [Sean Barrete](https://nothings.org/) for development and release of [the stb library](https://github.com/nothings/stb) which is very programmer-friendly image loading and writing library.